HackYourFuture/post-grad-ed/Week1/README.md

 3. **Reflect on what you learn**.
 4. **Discuss with others what you've learned**

+When starting the course, create a GitHub repository and start tracking it.
+You want to get as much practice using GIT and GitHub in as possible, because that's exactly what you'll be doing in real life.

-Try and finish the first quarter of the course by the end of the week.
+Finally, try and finish the first quarter of the course by the end of the week.
 Hold yourself accountable for your progress!

 ### 4. Technical Assignment I